 Topical PDE4 inhibitors, such as Crisaborole (Eucrisa®) block the pathways in the immune system that cause the inflammation seen in eczema.
 Crisaborole is the only FDA-approved PDE4 inhibitor for eczema and comes in the form of an ointment.
 It is very effective at easing the itch caused by eczema, as well as reducing the risk of infection that can commonly occur when the skin barrier is impaired.

-Should I Use an Eczema Cream, an Eczema Lotion, Ezcema Oil or an Eczema Ointment?
+Should I Use an Eczema Cream, an Eczema Lotion, Eczema Oil or an Eczema Ointment?

 While an eczema lotion might seem like a sensible choice to calm and hydrate your skin, most of the time eczema lotions just aren’t hydrating enough.
 We recommend an eczema oil, eczema cream or an eczema ointment- - Choose whichever one you will use- because if you do not like the feeling and you do not use it- it will not work.

-Eczema creams and eczema ointments are far better options to treat eczema.
-Look out for ingredients like argan oil in your eczema cream, which work to hydrate the skin and soothe inflammation.
+Eczema creams are far better options to treat eczema because they are thick and luxurious, but no greasy.
+Look out for soothing fatty acids and ingredients like argan oil in your eczema cream, which work to hydrate the skin and soothe inflammation.

 Eczema oils are a great alternative to treat eczema especially if you want an organic or natural eczema treatment.
 If you do not mind the greasy feeling of oil- you can apply a soothing oil to your eczema like PAORR 100% moroccan argan oil.
 You also can choose to first use an oil for eczema and then follow with an eczema cream.
 Applying the oil first on damp skin and then covering with the eczema cream the best way to moisturize the dry skin caused by eczema.